mod_fastcgi and spawn-fcgi USR1 signal handling

 if i use the webapp, browse some pages, then stop lighttpd, ONE instance is killed, not the other.

-#12 Updated by kapouer almost 5 years ago
+#12 Updated by kapouer about 5 years ago

 i checked again, the answer is no.